 In today’s episode of EdChoice Chats, Director of State Research and Policy Analysis Drew Catt chats with Research Assistant Mike Shaw about their experience at the International School Choice and Reform Conference.
 They talk about who was there, forthcoming research they got to preview and panels they watched or participated in.
-Click to listen to the podcast, or check out the full transcript below.

 Drew Catt: Hello.
 EdChoice’s Director of State Research and Policy Analysis Drew Catt here, and we’re back with the new EdChoice chat.
 In this episode, I’m joined by my research team colleague Michael Shaw.
 Mike?

 Michael Shaw: Hey Drew.
 Great to be here, and happy to chat about a fantastic event we just returned from.